sinch/readme-sync/README.md

-# Readme.js - Publish local Markdown content files to Readme.io
+# Publish local Markdown content files to Readme.io

-Readme.js is a CLI application that enables a Readme.io editing workflow completely out of a repository of Markdown content files.
+This is a CLI application that enables a Readme.io editing workflow based entirely out of a repository of Markdown content files.

 ## Content files

-All content is expected to be stored in Markdown (`.md`) files under the `docs` directory.
-Each subdirectory represents a category slug, and subsequent subdirectories mimic the page hierarchy in Readme.
+All content is expected to be stored in Markdown (`.md`) files under the `docs` directory (the actual directory name can be configured).
+Each subdirectory within the main directory represents a category slug, and subsequent subdirectories mimic the page hierarchy in Readme.

 > Note: Although the tool will handle creating content pages, it cannot currently create content categories on your Readme.io documentation site.
 These must be created by hand via the Readme admin UI.

-## Using the `readme.js` CLI in your project
+## Using the `readme-sync` CLI in your project

 ### Installation

 To install the CLI in your project, run:

-    $ npm install readmejs --save-dev
+    $ npm install readme-sync --save-dev

 You can also install the CLI globally:

-    $ npm install -g readmejs
+    $ npm install -g readme-sync

 ### API key